Full Guide to Basic Options Strategies

 Covered Call Strategy

-A covered call options strategy generates profit from stocks that investors already have.
+A covered call trading strategy generates profit from stocks that investors already have.
 It involves selling a call option on an underlying asset.
 The asset is a stock that the investor holds in their portfolio.

 The primary goal is to collect the premium received from selling the call option, which can boost the overall return on the underlying stock.
+The investor sells a call option with a strike price usually above the current stock price.

 If the underlying stock price remains below the strike price by expiration, the option expires worthless.
 In this case, the investor keeps both the stock and the premium received from the call option.